 She climbed into my SUV and we introduced ourselves.
-When I asked where she was going, she said, “home, but I live in Providence (Providence is a county about a 30 minute drive from my home)”.
+When I asked where she was going, she said, “home, but I live in Providence (Providence is a county about a 30-minute drive from my home)”.
 Imagine how long she would have been walking!
 She proceeded to tell me that she had been praying that someone she knew would pick her up.
 The living God heard her prayer and prompted me to stop without fear.
 Can you see how this ALL works together with purpose?
-Its crazy good!
+It is crazy good!

 The word providence does not occur in most English versions of the Bible.

 The word providence is built from the word, provide, which has two parts: pro (Latin “forward”, “on behalf of”) and vide (Latin “to see”).
 So you might think that the word provides would mean to “see forward” or “to foresee”.
 But it doesn’t.
 It means “to supply what is needed”; “to give sustenance or support”.
 So in reference to God, the noun providence has come to mean “the act of purposefully providing for, or sustaining and governing, the world”.

 Now, my natural mind cannot fully grasp nor understand how God can work out millions of things at one time, yet by faith, I know He can!
 I do not pick up strangers routinely, nor do I go to church every Wednesday night but God’s providence is a constant!